Cameron Silver

 Cameron Silver is a fashion director, retailer, author, and entertainment personality.
 Silver is the former fashion director of the brand Halston.

-In 2002, he was named one of Time magazine's "25 Most Influential Names and Faces in Fashion."
-In 2013, the first season of his Bravo reality television series Dukes of Melrose debuted.

-In 2021, he debuted his syndicated Instagram Live series "Candid Cameron in The Hamptons" which was produced and directed by producer Sam Pezzullo.
+He is the founder of the vintage boutique Decades and the former fashion director of Halston.
+In 2002, Time magazine named him one of the "25 Most Influential Names and Faces in Fashion."
+He has also starred in the Bravo reality television series Dukes of Melrose and hosted the Instagram Live series "Candid Cameron in The Hamptons".

 Early life

 Cameron was born in Los Angeles and grew up in Beverly Hills.

 Silver released an album with Hollywood Records called Berlin to Babylon.

 Decades

 Silver is the founder of Decades, a vintage couture boutique in Los Angeles, California.
-Clients include Chloe Sevigny, Julia Roberts, Gwyneth Paltrow, Dita von Teese, Rihanna, Lady Gaga.
+The boutique's clientele has included celebrity figures such as Chloë Sevigny, Julia Roberts, Gwyneth Paltrow, Dita von Teese, Rihanna, and Lady Gaga.

 Collaborations

-Silver is the former fashion director of H by Halston, which was launched on QVC in September 2015, with Silver as its on-air pitchman.
+Silver is the former fashion director of H by Halston, which was launched on QVC in September 2015, with Silver serving as its on-air representative.

-He has been linked with such brands as Pringle and Boucheron, for whom he has been an official brand ambassador, and Azzaro, for whom he served as creative consultant.
-He was advised a myriad of international luxury brands including Balmain, Dolce Gabbana, Etro, Marni, and Michael Kors.
+Silver has served as an official brand ambassador for Pringle and Boucheron, and as a creative consultant for Azzaro, for whom he served as creative consultant.
+He advised a number of international luxury brands including Balmain, Dolce Gabbana, Etro, Marni, and Michael Kors.